krokedil/klarna-payments-for-woocommerce/readme.txt

 * A SSL Certificate is required.

 == Changelog ==
+= 2021.09.01    - version 2.6.0 =
+* Feature       - Added support for the Polish market.
+* Feature       - We will now save the last 15 requests to Klarna that had an API error and display them on the WooCommerce status page.
+This should help with getting error messages when you need to debug issues without going through the logs.
+These will also be in the status report that you can send to us for support tickets.
+* Enhancement   - Added a warning message if you are not using pretty permalinks for your permalinks setting in WooCommerce.
+* Enhancement   - Added translations for multiple languages for the text that is printed in Emails to customers when using Klarna as a payment method.
+* Fix           - Removed a banner from the settings page that was added incorrectly.
+* Fix           - Fixed compatibility issues with PHP 8.0 that would cause some error notices in the logs.

 = 2021.06.16    - version 2.5.1 =
 * Fix           - Fixed the logging of AJAX errors.
 Should no longer be logged as [object, Object].